carvo-zz/wormhole-travel/README.md

 ##Assumptions:
 * PGI means Personal Galactic Identifier
-* A traveler cannot travel to more than one place at the same time (it means the traveler has a 'current travel')
+* A traveler can't have a simultaneously travel
+(it means the traveler has a 'current travel')

 ##Requirements:
 * Java 8